dsw7/WorkflowTemplate/README.md

 I use [click](https://click.palletsprojects.com/en/7.x/) for creating all my command line programs.

 ## Workflow automation
 I use [nox](https://nox.thea.codes/en/stable/) for automating my workflows.
-My workflows usually consist of extensive testing in addition to code complexity analysis.
+My workflows almost always consist of extensive testing, code complexity analysis and static code analysis.
+Some projects also include `nox` sessions for automating compilation, such as complex cases involving C++ code that is tested using a Python testing framework.

 ## Static code analysis
 I use [pylint](https://www.pylint.org/) to catch obvious issues with my code.
 I like fine grained control over my linters using a `pylint.rc` file which I keep under `configs`.